kaiwei-tan/discrete.time.markov/README.md

 #> the quick          0         0
 ```

-We can also use the output of (for text data) or (for non-text), which
+We can also use the output of `get.transitions.text` (for text data) or
-return a dataframe of state transitions and their probabilities, with to
+`get.transitions` (for non-text), which return a dataframe of state
-get a state transition diagram:
+transitions and their probabilities, with to get a state transition
+diagram:

 ``` r
 library(magrittr)